HarmNeidig/HKU_CSD/CSD2d/BASH_AudioTool/README.md

 Delay

-Delay adds the same sound but delayed (duh).
+Delay adds the same sound but delayed.
 The first parameter is the initial delay time, the second is the long delay time.

 Reverb